querqy/querqy-docs/docs/source/querqy/index.rst

   Querqy version.

 * Put the .jar file into `Solr's lib folder`_.
-* Add the Querqy request handler, the Querqy query parser and the Querqy query component to your ``solrconfig.xml`` file:
+* Add the Querqy request handler (Querqy 5 only), the Querqy query parser and the Querqy query component to your ``solrconfig.xml`` file:

 **Querqy 5**